If you are interested:

 - How much will it cost for my daughter to play?

 - The team dues are $70.
 Unlike other teams, we do not charge additional fees to attend tournaments, which means our dues are less than most in the area.
-All players will be issued a team “jersey” that will be modeled off of our high school jerseys.
-Players will have the option to order official team socks and shorts (the same used by our high school team and embroidered with our team logo) for $25.
-These are not mandatory.
-All checks should be made out to Hamilton RFC.
-Because the school’s rugby team has limited school funding and is mostly self-funded, we do not have the flexibility to offer refunds or discounts to players who miss tournaments once dues are paid.
+All players will be issued a team “jersey.”
+All checks should be made out to Hamilton RFC, and can be brought to the first practice.
+Because the school’s rugby team has limited school funding and is mostly self-funded, we do not have the flexibility to offer refunds or discounts to players who miss tournaments/practice once dues are paid.
+Players will also have to register with USA Rugby for an additional $15.
+Accommodations will be made for any family who cannot pay all or part of the fees.
+We want no barriers preventing children from playing our sport.

 - How are the fees spent?